 Therefore, a combined mechanism of information diffusion and evaluation of performance exists in Ghana that ties the health governance structure into a system based on a structured review process: operating internally at each administrative level and vertically between district, regional, and headquarter managers via peer-review meetings.

 Considering that one key goal of policy evaluation is to inform future policy choices, this begs the question of how the review of performances translates into policy direction.
 Our interviews indicated, however, that there exists a significant missing element in this description of the formal structure.
-Interviews conducted with both administrative officials of the MoH and DP confirmed that, besides the senior managers meeting at the GHS, the main venue for research dissemination and discussion of evidence was the Health Summit—the annual meeting in which DP and government discussed the so-called “Hholisitic assessment” of the health sector (Interviews MoH-1, DP-1, DP-2, DP-3).
+Interviews conducted with both administrative officials of the MoH and DP confirmed that, besides the senior managers meeting at the GHS, the main venue for research dissemination and discussion of evidence was the Health Summit—the annual meeting in which DP and government discussed the so-called “Holistic Assessment” of the health sector (Interviews MoH-1, DP-1, DP-2, DP-3).
 Indeed, according to one MoH official, the Health Summit is “the key policymaking structure within the sector” (MoH-1).

 4 The accountability system and its tools: how evaluation reveals power relationships

-On the top of the process described above combining information and evaluation within the Ghanaian hierarchy, a “Holistic Assessment Tool” has been developed to guide interagency performance review.
+On the top of the process described above combining information and evaluation within the Ghanaian hierarchy, a “Holistic Assessment tool” has been developed to guide interagency performance review.
 The existence of this policy tool further binds the structure of the health sector together as it exposes its evaluation outside the existing boundaries of the health sector.
 As we will discuss, the Tool functions as interface between the MoH, responsible for the health sector performance, and international DP, which demand accountability of performances to the MoH.

 4.1 The use of evidence in policy evaluation: the Holistic Assessment Tool

-The Holistic Assessment Tool was established within the framework of the Common Management Arrangement (CMA), which governs and set the rules for partnership between the MoH and international donors.
+The Holistic Assessment tool was established within the framework of the Common Management Arrangement (CMA), which governs and set the rules for partnership between the MoH and international donors.
 The GHS explains this within its documentation on the “CMA” in place for implementation of the national health sector plan.
 It states:

 “The holistic assessment of performance in the health sector is a structured methodology to assess the quantity, quality and speed of progress in achieving the objectives of the programme of work.
 The primary objective of the assessment is to provide a brief but well informed, balanced and transparent assessment of the sector’s performance and factors that are likely to have influenced this performance.
 The assessment is based on indicators and milestones in the PoW and is presented and discussed at the April Health Summit and negotiated and agreed upon by the Ministry of Health and partners at the subsequent business meeting.
 The outcome serves as input into the [Multi-Donor Budget Support Performance Assessment Framework]” (Ghana Health Sector 2012, 20).